-This course will emphasize basic skills for digital media, including photography, Web design and content management.
-Students will have hands-on instruction for incorporating a variety of media-such as text, graphics, audio, still photography and video-into a single platform.
+This course will emphasize basic skills for digital media, including photography, Web design, and content management.
+Students will have hands-on instruction for incorporating a variety of media, such as text, graphics, audio, still photography, and video, into a single platform.
 While the class primarily focuses on Internet-related media production, students may also be able to adapt content for other uses.
+BMM core course.